 The Shenzhen Guabao Mint is a subsidiary of the People’s Bank of China (China’s Central Bank).

 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

 The reverse depicts an annually renewed design of a panda bear.
+2021 coin features a cute panda baby climbing the tree supervised by his caring mother.
 The face value of the coin, the weight “1 g” and the gold content marked “Au .999” are inscribed at the top of the coin.

 Each coin is sealed in original mint soft plastic packaging.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.